mvysny/vok-orm/README.md

 ### Full-Text Filters

 In order for the [FullTextFilter] to work, you must create a proper full-text index in your database for the column being matched.
+Please see the documentation for individual databases below.

-Alternatively you can create a delegate `FilterToSqlConverter` which is able to handle `FullTextFilter`s and passes through all other filters to the default `VokOrm.filterToSqlConverter`.
+To customize the SQL scripts being generated, you can create a delegate `FilterToSqlConverter` which is able to handle `FullTextFilter`s and passes through all other filters to the default `VokOrm.filterToSqlConverter`.

-The `FullTextFilter` cleans up the user input, removes any non-alphabetic and non-digit characters and turns user input into a set of words.
+The `FullTextFilter` class cleans up the user input, removes any non-alphabetic and non-digit characters and turns user input into a set of words.
 The words will never contain characters such as `+` `/` `*` which are often used by the full text engine.
 Therefore, it's easy to join the words and produce a full-text query.